Los Angeles strike highlights paltry US school worker pay

 Amid staff shortages exacerbated by the COVID-19 pandemic, schools have struggled to hire during a strong labor market, adding to the burden on the staff that remain.

 A RAND survey of school leaders last year found that around three-fourths of school leaders say they are trying to hire more substitutes, 58% are trying to hire more bus drivers and 43% are trying to hire more tutors.
-Shortages increase the stress on existing school staff, often without a commensurate increase in pay.
 In recent years, staff also have found themselves on the front lines of enforcing pandemic protocols or helping students struggling with their mental health or behavior.

 More than half of the nation’s public schools started this school year feeling understaffed, with many struggling to fill key support staff jobs, especially in transportation and custodial work, according to an Education Department survey.
-Asked about the biggest challenges, roughly four in 10 said candidates felt the salary and benefits weren’t good enough, and more than half of schools said they weren’t getting enough applications.
+Asked about the biggest challenges, roughly four in 10 said candidates felt the salary and benefits weren’t good enough.

 Local 99 of the Service Employees International Union represents about 30,000 LAUSD teachers’ aides, special education assistants, bus drivers, custodians, cafeteria workers and other support staff.
 The union says many live in poverty because of low pay or limited work hours while struggling with inflation and the high cost of housing.
 Support staff, including many who work part-time, earn about $25,000 a year, according to the union, which is asking for a 30% raise.